 Now, don’t misunderstand me – I’m not completely gung-ho about these Facebook modifications either, but I’ve begun to accept this forthcoming doom future.

-It’s understandable that some of these ads will unquestionably cause user friction, as the only information we currently see in our mobile newsfeeds are our friends rants, updates and uploads.
-Surely, users will be upset by big business bothering them in their mobile newsfeeds, although, it’s Facebook’s responsibility to not bombard the user with these ads.
+It’s understandable that some of these ads will unquestionably cause user friction, as the only information we currently see in our mobile newsfeeds is our friends’ rants, updates, and uploads.
+Surely, users will be upset by big business bothering them in their mobile news feeds, although, it’s Facebook’s responsibility to not bombard the user with these ads.

 Facebook will also be implementing a user log-out experience.
-This said log-out experience will be filled with highly visual content comprised of photo and video.
-In addition, according to TechCrunch, the log-out ads will have enormous potential considering 37 million people log-out of Facebook everyday, totaling to 105 million users a month.
+This said, the log-out experience will be filled with highly visual content comprised of photo and video.
+In addition, according to TechCrunch, the log-out ads will have enormous potential considering 37 million people log out of Facebook every day, totaling to 105 million users a month.

 <a href="http://www.forthea.com/" target="_blank"><img class="aligncenter size-full wp-image-1097" title="premium_lightbox" src="http://www.forthea.com/blog/wp-content/uploads/2012/03/premium_lightbox1.jpg" alt="" width="500" height="348" /></a>(Image found <a href="http://www.practicalecommerce.com/articles/3404-3-New-Facebook-Marketing-Tools-Timeline-Reach-Generator-Premium" target="_blank">here</a>)